joaks1/PyMsBayes/doc/source/tutorials/selecting-priors.rst

     	p(ncats = 9) = 0.0048 (n = 45)
     	p(ncats = 10) = 0.0008 (n = 1)

-For example, this output tells us that the prior probability of a divergence model with 2 divergence-time parameters, under aDirichlet process with 10 taxa and a concentation parameter of about 3.3, is approximately 0.028.
+This output tells us, for example, that the prior probability of a divergence model with 2 divergence-time parameters, under a Dirichlet process with 10 taxa and a concentation parameter of about 3.3, is approximately 0.028.
 It also tells us that there are 511 possible divergence models with 2 divergence events (i.e., 511 different ways of assigning our taxa to 2 divergence events).

+Above, we were just assuming the value of the concentration parameter is fixed at 3.3.
 This is all well and good, but in our |dpp-msbayes|_ :ref:`configuration file<config>`, we need to specify the shape and scale parameters for a gamma prior on the concentration parameter.
-No problem, |dppsum| can help us with that too.
+No problem, |ldppsum| can help us with that too.
 If we want to essentially fix the concentration parameter to 3.3, we can specify a very large shape parameter for the gamma prior: